 Since October 31, 2008 the Company and Glencore AG, a wholly owned subsidiary of Glencore Xstrata plc (together "Glencore") have entered into a series of financing agreements and a marketing agreement whereby Glencore committed to purchase all of the Company's production of concentrates, metal, or intermediate products on market terms at the time of delivery for at least the first five years of production.
 As part of the 2013 financing agreement, PolyMet and Glencore entered into a Corporate Governance Agreement whereby from January 1, 2014 as long as Glencore holds 10% or more of PolyMet's shares (on a fully diluted basis) Glencore shall have the right, but not obligation to designate at least one director and not more than the number of directors proportionate to Glencore's fully diluted ownership of PolyMet, rounded down to the nearest whole number, such number to not exceed 49% of the total board.
-PolyMet previously appointed a senior member of Glencore's technical team to PolyMet's Technical Steering Committee.

-The financing agreements comprise \$25.0 million initial principal Series A-D debentures in calendar 2008 drawn in four tranches, \$25.0 million placement of PolyMet common shares in calendar 2019 in two tranches, \$30.0 million placement of PolyMet common shares in calendar 2010 in three tranches, \$20.0 million placement of PolyMet common shares in calendar 2011 in one tranche, and \$20.960 million purchase of PolyMet common shares in the Rights Offering.
+The financing agreements comprise \$25.0 million initial principal Series A-D debentures in calendar 2008 drawn in four tranches, \$25.0 million placement of PolyMet common shares in calendar 2009 in two tranches, \$30.0 million placement of PolyMet common shares in calendar 2010 in three tranches, \$20.0 million placement of PolyMet common shares in calendar 2011 in one tranche, and \$20.960 million purchase of PolyMet common shares in the Rights Offering.
 As a result of the series of financing transactions and the purchase by Glencore of PolyMet common shares previously owned by Cliffs, Glencore's current ownership and ownership rights of PolyMet comprises:

 - 78,724,821 shares representing 28.6% of PolyMet's issued shares; - \$25.0 million initial principal floating rate secured debentures due September 30, 2015.
-Including capitalized and accrued interest as at July 31, 2014, these debentures are exchangeable at \$1.2920 per share into 25,309,463 common shares of PolyMet upon PolyMet giving Glencore ten days' notice that it has received permits necessary to start construction of NorthMet and availability of senior construction finance in a form reasonably acceptable to Glencore ("Early Maturity Event") or are repayable on September 30, 2015.
-The exercise price of the exchange warrants and the number of warrants are subject to conventional anti-dilution provisions; and - Glencore holds warrants to purchase 6,458,001 million common shares at \$1.3007 per share at any time until December 31, 2015, subject to mandatory exercise if the 20-day volume weighted average price ("VWAP") of PolyMet common shares is equal to or greater than 150% of the exercise price and occurrence of the Early Maturity Event.
-The exercise price of the purchase warrants and the number of warrants are subject to conventional anti-dilution provisions.
+Including capitalized and accrued interest as at October 31, 2014, these debentures are exchangeable at \$1.2920 per share into 25,597,760 common shares of PolyMet upon PolyMet giving Glencore ten days notice that it has received permits necessary to start construction of NorthMet and availability of senior construction finance in a form reasonably acceptable to Glencore ("Early Maturity Event") or are repayable on September 30, 2015.
+The exercise price of the exchange warrants and the number of warrants are subject to conventional anti-dilution provisions; and